• Skip to primary navigation

 chocolate dipped truffles on sheet pan

-And dipping tools are great to use for coating chocolates.
-But you can easily use two forks as well.
+Dipping tools are great to use for coating chocolates.
+But you can easily use two forks (or a fork and a toothpick) as well.

 (See this article for more tips on dipping truffles.)